books

 -Where to Proceed from Here

 Now that your introduction to PostgreSQL is complete, there are several places that you can proceed to.
-We have provided the following list as a synopsis ...
+We have provided the following list as a synopsis of ...

 -Chapter 2.
 Installing PostgreSQL